finkelshtein/SunflowersWales/content/events/Halloween/index.md

 authors: [admin]
 ---

+More than 30 Ukrainian kids enjoyed a Halloween party at the Hazel court!

 Many thanks to everyone who helped us to run this amazing Halloween Party for Ukrainian kids!

 <a href="https://www.facebook.com/Hazel-Court-Sketty-267551590624334/" target = "_blank">Hazel Court Sketty</a> many thanks for having us, your venue and facilities are great!